Karypto230503/SUPER-MARIO-REMAKE/README.md

 This is my first project.

+The main objective of this project is to learn about Data Structure and it's uses.

-This is a 2D game which consist of 3 levels.
-Its just a creation of nostalgic Mario world.
+This is a 2D game which consist of 3 exciting levels.
+It's just a creation of nostalgic Mario world.